crschnick/pdx_unlimiter/docs/GUIDE.md

   You can read more about this [here](https://www.coretechnologies.com/blog/windows/microsoft-smartscreen-filter/)

 If you want to disable this feature, you can do so in the settings menu.

+## Troubleshooting

+In case of any problems, you can do the following:

+- Use the automatic error reporter if it comes up
+- Alternatively, you can also open an issue on GitHub and describe the error in more detail
+- If the application does not even start or you want to dig deeper into the error cause, you can find the different log files at `<user home>\Pdx-Unlimiter\logs` on Windows and `~/Pdx-Unlimiter/logs` on Linux.